Politics and sports: Cricket

 In 2008, the England and Wales Cricket Board cancelled Zimbabwe's 2009 tour of England and suspended all bilateral relations between the two states in response to the situation regarding the 2008 Zimbabwean presidential election.
 MPs Jack Straw and Tessa Jowell wrote to the International Cricket Council asking then to ban Zimbabwe from international cricket.

-China have also gotten in on the cricket diplomacy act.
-Cross-Strait relations have once again been the impetus for doing so.
+China have participated in cricket diplomacy.
+Cross-Strait relations have been the impetus for doing so.
 During the buildup to the 2007 World Cup, Antigua received a $55 million grant to build the Sir Vivian Richards Stadium, while Jamaica received $30 million for a new Trelawny stadium.
 St. Lucia have also got both a cricket and a football stadium courtesy of China.
-China spent a remarkable $132 million on cricket facilities in the West Indies over the past few years, a massive amount compared to the International Cricket Council's paltry 10-year budget of $70 million to promote cricket globally.
-It is said that the motive for China's generosity is because "Most of the remaining countries that recognize Taiwan are located in the Caribbean and Latin America."
+Over the past few years, China spent a remarkable $132 million on cricket facilities in the West Indies, a massive amount compared to the International Cricket Council's 10-year budget of $70 million to promote cricket globally.
+It has been suggested that the motive for China's generosity is because "Most of the remaining countries that recognize Taiwan are located in the Caribbean and Latin America."
 The diplomacy paid off in the end as Grenada and Dominica derecognized Taiwan as an independent country.
 Further, "Of the remaining 24 countries that recognize Taiwan, four are in the Caribbean and two of these play cricket."
-Grenada previously had a stadium built by Taiwan, but saw it flattened by a hurricane.
-To join the action, China quickly came in to erect another stadium.
+Grenada previously had a stadium built by Taiwan, but saw it destroyed by a hurricane.
+China quickly erected another stadium.
 Consequently, Taiwan took Grenada to a New York City court to force the latter to return the original loan.
-However in 2007, St. Lucia severed its diplomatic ties with China and restore its ties with Taiwan.
+However, in 2007, St. Lucia severed its diplomatic ties with China and restored its ties with Taiwan.

-Put on the back foot, a beleaguered Taiwan also used the World Cup to shore up its position among its shrinking West Indian support base.
-It doled out $21 million to St. Kitts and Nevis and $12 million to the even smaller St. Vincent and the Grenadines for cricket grounds.
+A beleaguered Taiwan also used the World Cup to shore up its position among its shrinking West Indian support base.
+It donated $21 million to St. Kitts and Nevis and $12 million to the even smaller St. Vincent and the Grenadines for cricket grounds.
 China's aggressive ambitions have benefited the Caribbean Islands as "Strategic analysts say China is laying out more money than is needed to just isolate Taiwan.
 China, which has built large embassies in each of the islands, now has a bigger diplomatic presence in the Caribbean than the United States, the superpower next door."
 And that "Mainland China's long-term strategy coincides with its foreign policy."